Koźle: History

 The settlement was first mentioned in the early 12th-century Gesta principum Polonorum, the oldest Polish chronicle.
 Its name comes from the Polish word kozioł, which means "goat".
 As a result of the fragmentation of Poland, from 1281 to 1355 Koźle was the seat of a splinter eponymous duchy ruled by a local branch of the Piast dynasty.
 Also in 1281, Koźle obtained town rights.
 After 1355, it remained under the rule of other branches of the Polish Piast dynasty until 1532, when it was absorbed to Bohemia.
 In 1431, Duke Konrad VII the White founded a Monastery of the Order of Friars Minor in Koźle.
 It was besieged several times during the Thirty Years War, and in 1645, it returned to Polish rule under the House of Vasa.

+It fell to Prussia by the 1742 Treaty of Breslau.
+Frederick II converted it into a fortress which held against Austrian sieges in 1758, 1759, 1760 and 1762.
+In 1807 it almost withstood a siege by the Von Deroy brigade of the Bavarian Army, which was allied with Napoleonic France.
+From 1871 it was part of the German Empire.
+The Polish Bank Ludowy and a local branch of the Polish Sokół movement were founded in the town in 1903 and 1904, respectively.
+Polish insurgents captured the part of the town east of the Oder during the 1921 Third Silesian Uprising, however, the town remained part of Germany in the interbellum.
+Local Polish activists were intensively persecuted by the Germans since 1937.

+During World War II, the Germans operated three forced labour subcamps (E2, E153, E155) of the Stalag VIII-B/344 prisoner-of-war camp in the town.
+In total 176 slave-labor camps were known in Upper-Silesia with up to in total 120.000 slave laborers.